shentufoundation/testnet/README.md

 ## Convert a Full Node into Validator

 As `CertiK Chain` is designed with focus on ultimate blockchain security, one of the security requirements is that all validator nodes must be **certified** by either `CertiK` or other approved **certifiers**.
-The actual range of validator node ceritification is not fully defined during the open beta stage, but in general `CertiK Chain` validator nodes are expected to be powerful with good connectivity, use latest official chain node software releases, and eventually run on secure systems software such as `CertiKOS` (this is unavailable during closed alpha).
+The actual range of validator node ceritification is not fully defined for testnet, but in general `CertiK Chain` validator nodes are expected to be powerful with good connectivity, use latest official chain node software releases, and eventually run on secure systems software such as `CertiKOS` (this is unavailable during closed alpha).

-A validator node is assigned to a chain account, which should be created and charged with CKT and CKG tokens following the `Create Test Accounts` section above.
+A validator node is assigned to a chain account, which should be created and charged with CTK following the `Create Test Accounts` section above.

 Before converting the above full node into a validator, it is required to get the node certified by `CertiK`, the only approved certifier at this moment.
 The is done by the following steps.